Australian National University

 At ANU, we are making breakthroughs in mental health prevention and treatment, from understanding how children and youth can build stronger and happier futures, to breaking down stigma so that those affected can live more fulfilling lives.
 Join us and help make our society a better place with the Master of Clinical Psychology.

 You’ll gain a comprehensive understanding of the core areas of clinical psychology and develop practical skills that will underpin your career success.
 Our contemporary training is founded on the scientist-practitioner model where clinical skills and interventions are considered on the basis of available scientific evidence and knowledge.
-Find out more about clinical psychology, the degree structure, the university experience, career opportunities and student stories on our website.
+Get the inside story on what it’s like to be an ANU student by visiting our student blog.

 Entry to this program is highly competitive.
 The minimum academic requirement for full entry and enrolment are: